m-u-r-r-a-y/ci-project1/README.md

 ## Why?

+Design Theme:

-The overall theme for the website is based off a pastel rainbow palette.
-These colors evoke cute/innocent, attractive, welcoming, childlike-play and soft-delight.
+The overall theme of the website is centered around a pastel rainbow color palette.
+This choice of colors is intended to evoke a sense of innocence, charm, and playful curiosity, creating a welcoming and visually attractive environment.
+The soft, muted tones convey a childlike playfulness while maintaining a subtle sophistication, offering users an experience of warmth and delight as they interact with the platform.

 ![patel_thematic_colour_scheme](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/rainybow.png)

+Inspirational Concept:

-The idealism found in the roots of an AI powered world has also been an inspiration.
-Leaning more towards a 'cute-cyberpunk', with soft pink pastel neons as opposed to a darker dystopian world.
-The aim was to avoid the cynical AI canon which has become commonplace in the media.
+The idealism inherent in the vision of an AI-powered world has been a key source of inspiration for the website.
+The design leans towards a 'cute-cyberpunk' aesthetic, incorporating soft pastel neon pinks rather than the darker, dystopian themes typically associated with AI in media.
+The goal is to move away from the cynical portrayal of artificial intelligence that has become commonplace, instead presenting a more optimistic and whimsical take on the future.
 ![screenshot 1 ](https://github.com/m-u-r-r-a-y/ci-project1/blob/main/docs/Screenshot%202024-03-28%20at%2015.48.54.png)